 Ground Based Interceptor (GBI)

+There are two versions of interceptors that are currently fielded, the version with the initial kill vehicle, called Capability Enhancement (CE)-I, and the upgraded version, called CE-II.
+Both of these interceptor versions are paired with the first generation boost vehicle.
+The Missile Defense Agency (MDA) is currently developing a new interceptor version called CE-II Block I, consisting of new divert thrusters and an upgraded boost vehicle that addresses obsolescence issues and problems previously discovered during flight testing.
+In addition, MDA initiated the development of a Redesigned Kill Vehicle that is intended to address concerns about GMD’s fleet reliability.
+According to program officials, the Redesigned Kill Vehicles are not expected to begin fielding until 2022.
 During the test 22 June 2014, a long-range ground-based interceptor launched from Vandenberg Air Force Base, California, intercepted an intermediate-range ballistic missile target launched from the U.S. Army’s Reagan Test Site on Kwajalein Atoll in the Republic of the Marshall Islands.
 For this exercise, a threat-representative, intermediate-range ballistic missile target was launched from the Reagan Test Site.
 The U.S. Navy destroyer USS Hopper (DDG 70), with its Aegis Weapon System, detected and tracked the target using its onboard AN/SPY-1 radar, which provided data to the GMD fire control system via the Command, Control, Battle Management and Communication (C2BMC) system.
 The Sea-Based X-Band radar also tracked the target, and relayed information to the GMD fire control system to assist in the target engagement and collect test data.

 About six minutes after target launch, the Ground-Based Interceptor was launched from Vandenberg Air Force Base.
 A three-stage booster rocket system propelled the interceptor’s Capability Enhancement II EKV into the target missile’s projected trajectory in space.
 The kill vehicle maneuvered to the target, performed discrimination, and intercepted the threat warhead with “hit to kill” technology.